sommerfeld-io/.github/.github/ISSUE_TEMPLATE/user-story.md

 assignees: ''
 ---

-As a _role_ I can _capability_, so that _receive benefit_.
+:zap: As a _role_ I can _capability_, so that _receive benefit_.

-_What is the feature (and its scenarios) we want to introduce?
+:zap: _What is the feature (and its scenarios) we want to introduce?
 Does the user story description reflect that?_

 ### Acceptance Criteria
 - [ ] Should be precise!